Srihari-07/Dynamic-TODO/README.md

 - Mark tasks when completed
 - Delete tasks after completion
 - Delete all the tasks if needed.
+- Notification Indicator when Tasks are added or updated.
 - Saves tasks in browser local storage (persistent even after refresh)